contraexemplo/MakeItOpen/README.md

 - Reviewing the processes and tools described in this repository
 - Helping us establish priorities and more effective policies

-### I am involved in research about preservation of culture and policy making
+### I am involved in research about cultural preservation and policy making
 - Reviewing the processes described in this repository
 - Sending us reports or articles about similar experiences in the country, state, city or environment you are in
 - Describing your own experiences on preservation of culture and policy making